rootstrap/blog/content/Stop creating services for everything - Knowing YAAF & the FormObject Pattern.md

 ## Why not a Service or PORO's?

-- **Make customized Services or PORO's could be disorganized** if you're working in a team.
+- **Making customized Services or PORO's could be disorganized** if you're working in a team.
 - YAAF helps you to apply the **Form Pattern** in an easy way.
 - YAAF is only **64 lines long**.
 - It's **well tested and maintained**.